This post contains amazon affiliate links.

 For Lactating Mothers:

-Mix one tsp cumin power with 1 tsp sugar and add with 1 glass of milk and consume before bed time for few weeks.
+Mix one tsp cumin power with 1 tsp sugar and add with 1 glass of milk and consume before bedtime for a few weeks.

 For controlling BP – Consume 1 tsp cumin powder with 1 cup of curd.

 For Weight-loss – Soak 2 tbsp cumin seeds in water overnight.
-In morning boil the water till it reduced to half.
-Consume this drink in empty stomach in morning for 1 month minimum.
+In the morning boil the water till it reduced to half.
+Consume this drink in an empty stomach in the morning for a 1-month minimum.